q-shift/backstage-playground/plugins/quarkus-console/README.md

 - New `<SidebarItem icon={QuarkusIcon} to="quarkus" text="Quarkus" />` added to `src/components/Root/Root.tsx`
 - New `<EntityLayout.Route path="/quarkus" title="Quarkus">` added to the `EntityPage.tsx`
 - If you plan to use some images `<img src="myImage" .../>`, then create a `imgs` folder and move your svg files there.
+- Refactor the code to manage the data and types in separate files: `data.ts`, `type.ts`

 ### Access Kubernetes